pivotal/blog/content/post/vcenter_6.7_tls.md

   contains our chained certificate, our root certificate, and our redacted key (our key with several lines removed).
 - This [VMware thread](https://communities.vmware.com/thread/577741) describes a
-  procedure to rmove old trusted root certificates from PSC.
+  procedure to remove old trusted root certificates from PSC.

 ## Footnotes

 <a name="not_what_you_think"><sup>[not-what-you-think]</sup></a>

 We're not publishing our private key, but not for the reasons you think.
 You probably think it's about security, about preventing man-in-the-middle (MITM) attacks.
 It's not.
 Our server is behind a firewall and can only be accessed from our internal network.
 If you were in a position to execute an MITM attack, it would mean that our network was grossly compromised, and the jig would be up (an MITM attack would be the least of our concerns).

 No, security is not the reason.
 Revocation is the reason.
 The last time that we published a private key, our certificate was revoked in a rather [spectacular manner](https://news.ycombinator.com/item?id=10184866), and the CA refused to issue us another one unless we promised not to publish it.
 We agreed, and we hew to our agreement, for we are men of our word.

 <a name="hand_wavy"><sup>[hand-wavy]</sup></a>

 This is the most hand-wavy part of the blog post, obtaining the root certificate.
 On one hand, root certificates are everywhere — every one of the billions of browsers has a copy of the [approximately 160](https://wiki.mozilla.org/CA/Included_Certificates) root certificates.

 On the other hand, you may have to do some digging.
 Whichever CA you choose should publish their root certificate.
-Comodo, for example, publishes their root certificate [here](https://support.comodo.com/index.php?/Knowledgebase/Article/View/854/75/root-addtrustexternalcaroot).
+Sectigo, for example, publishes their root certificate [here](https://support.comodo.com/index.php?/Knowledgebase/Article/View/854/75/root-addtrustexternalcaroot).

 If that's a dead-end, you may want to check [Mozilla's list](https://wiki.mozilla.org/CA/Included_Certificates) of root certificates.

+We had an interesting experience where one version of the [Sectigo root certificate](https://crt.sh/?id=1199354) whose canonical name (CN) was "USERTrust RSA Certification Authority", worked, but the intermediate certificate included in the chain, whose canonical name was also "USERTrust RSA Certification Authority", and which we mistakenly took for a root certificate, did not work.

 To determine if the certificate you have is a root certificate, confirm the subject is the same as the issuer.
-In the following example, we use two common TLS command line tools (`cfssl` and `openssl`) to examine the Comodo root certificate `addtrustexternalcaroot.crt` and ensure the issuer is the same as the subject:
+In the following example, we use two common TLS command line tools (`cfssl` and `openssl`) to examine the Sectigo root certificate `addtrustexternalcaroot.crt` and ensure the issuer is the same as the subject: